Ethan001617/Built-in-Data-Type/README.md

 #If you want to check its type , then there is a function for it

                             type(Etha_n)
-#It will tell us which type of variable it is.
+#It will give us which type of variable it is.

  # Float Type:
  The Float datatype represents floating numbers.
 A floating point number is a number that contains a decimal point